Some English words can only be understood fully by knowing how they fit into English culture

-Other fundamentally religious words, with their metaphorical meanings, include gospel (“unquestioned principle”), worship (“like very much”), sacrosanct (“not to be criticised or treated disrespectfully”), sanctimonious (“excessively self-assured”), sanctuary (“place of rest and solitude”), religiously (“conscientiously”), sins (“mistakes”), to bless (“sanction; approve”), a baptism of fire (“difficult beginning”), biblical (“like something in The Bible”), hierarchy (“group members ranked according to importance”), and sacrifice (“rejection of something desirable for a higher purpose”).
+Other fundamentally religious words, with their metaphorical meanings, include gospel (“unquestioned principle”), worship (“like very much”), sacrosanct (“not to be criticised or treated disrespectfully”), sanctimonious (“acting in an exaggeratedly holy way”), sanctuary (“place of rest and solitude”), religiously (“conscientiously”), sins (“mistakes”), to bless (“sanction; approve”), a baptism of fire (“difficult beginning”), biblical (“like something in The Bible”), angelic (“beautiful and well-behaved”), evangelical (“vigorously promoting”), a hierarchy (“group members ranked according to importance”), and sacrifice (“rejection of something desirable for a higher purpose”).

 I was once asked to explain the meaning of sanctified in a text about product branding.
-It felt a strange use to me, but I quickly saw that it meant “given special or permanent status”.
+It felt a strange use to me, but I quickly saw that it meant “given special or permanent status” (from the Latin “made holy”).
 The strangeness, I discovered, came from the fact that the text was actually a literal translation from French (the writer Bourdieu).
 I guessed that the meaning of sanctified is a common religious metaphor in French, unlike in English.